 Can it be cured?

 Vitiligo cannot be cured; it is a chronic condition that lasts throughout one’s life.
 However, there are several treatments available to limit the size and quantity of depigmentation patches.
-Consult your doctor or dermatologist to determine which measures might be appropriate for you.
+Consult your pharmacist or doctor to determine which measures might be appropriate for you.

 A few useful tips